phamnam2003/challenges/tech/scylladb/README.md

 ### Query

-- "Use prepared statements for queries that are executed multiple times in your application." - `ScyllaDB`
+- "Use prepared statements for queries that are executed multiple times in your application." - `ScyllaDB`.
+After use prepared statements, you can execute the query with the provided parameters, and release prepared statements.